Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Recursive Self-Enhancing Camera ISP

 \paragraph{Loss Function}

 In practical implementation, our training process optimizes different loss functions.
-For training the network, our training loss $\mathcal{L}_{vae}$ consists of two parts: the evidence lower-bound(ELBO) \cite{Kingma2014}, including the data fitting term and the KL loss, and the regularization term.
-The gradient computed from $\mathcal{L}_{vae}$ is used to update all the parameters in the network, including the encoder, decoder, and the transformation functions.
+For training the network, our training loss $\mathcal{L}_{vae}$ consists of three parts: the evidence lower-bound(ELBO) \cite{Kingma2014}, including the data fitting term and the KL loss, the transformation constraint loss, and the regularization term.
+The gradient computed from $\mathcal{L}_{vae}$ is used to update all the parameters in the network, including the encoder, decoders, and transformations.

-where {
+where